kiwicopple/pg_search/README.md

 // status == 234: if there has been no change since last time
 ```

-TODO: should we run checks in "upsert_context"?
+TODO: should we run checks in "load_documents"?

 - When the documents are inserted the indexes are built in the background.
 This can take time.
 - Old documents are automatically removed when the data is updated.
   - TODO: will this be an issue?
 Should we run some sort of append-only structure, and only remove after the index is rebuilt?
+  - TODO: each document has an `id` (uuidv4), which we can allow the developer to set the ID, and we don't need to update this document if the checksum hasn't changed.

 ## Chunking